ABraik-bit/people-counter/README.md

-# This project is developed for the Learning Community Innovation Zone at The University of Connecticut
+# Arduino People Counter
-The purpose for this project is to keep track of how many people are in the room Parts used:
+This project is developed for the Learning Community Innovation Zone at The University of Connecticut The purpose for this project is to keep track of how many people are in the room Parts used: